 Task Custom Fields are viewable only if the field's Read Permissions are equal to (or greater than) the member's Project-level permissions.
-For example, a Task Custom Field with Read Permissions set to Time & Expense can be viewed by members with Time & Expense access all the way up to Project Administrator.
+For example, a Task Custom Field with Read Permissions set to View / Edit Time & Expenses can be viewed by members with View Time and Expenses access all the way up to Project Administrator.

-Read or Write Permissions are managed by Account Administrators; all new Custom Fields in Task Sets default to being viewable by Contributors and editable by Project Administrators.
+Read or Write Permissions are managed by Account Administrators; all new Custom Fields in Task Sets default to being viewable by View / Edit Tasks and editable by Project Administrators.

 With checklists, you can organize, clarify, and keep track of the steps needed to complete a task.
 You can add multiple checklist items to a task that can be checked off as they are completed.

 In this way, checklists can help reduce the total number of tasks needed to complete a project, as well as drive consistency in task completion.
 For example, if the same four steps are required to complete each task in a project, add those steps as checklist items to make sure they get done.

 - In the Checklist section, add new checklist items via Add checklist item (“ (“ . ”)

 - Enter the name of your checklist item; to immediately add an additional item to the checklist, press